 The only thing missing is the legend of Mark Leonard steering the ship even though Constellation continues to own a 30% interest and 50.1% of the votes.

 By a quick glance, the company looks priced at a free cash flow yield of 8%.
-It is likely a business that deserves a deep dive.
+It is likely a business that deserves a write-up.

 Quote of the week